resend/resend-wordpress/README.md

 ## Usage

-1. Once activated, you are automatically redirected to the plugin setup page.
+1. Once the plugin is activated, you are automatically redirected to the plugin's setup page.
 2. Follow the step-by-step guide on the page to connect Resend to your site.